 Optional 6

-European Contract and Consumer Law 2nd semester Optional 6
+European Contract and Consumer Law 1st semester

 Expert Criminology 1st semester Optional 3